Expectatives/TabAPI/README.md

 An extremely simple bukkit plugin for minecraft to enforce a tablist size of 80 players, to get 1.7 clients to see 4 columns.

+- You can use it for Hub Core, HCF Core and other things..

 # Features

 - Support 1.7 - 1.8